AIResearchHub/transformergallery/transformer.md

 ** Maybe label the graph a little; how would people know that the arrowws going into the plus represent? **

 ## Encoder
+After positional encoding, we move on to understanding the encoder.

+To understand the encoder - and decoder, for that matter, - you must understant multihead attention.
+If you are unfamilar with the concept of multihead attention, or need to polish your memory, we have a comprehensive guide to attention in this gallery.
+Furthermore, we provide resources that were helpful in our own learning process.

+The good news is that once you understand multihead attention, the encoder starts to feel less daunting.

+After doing positional encoding, we get an input that is

 ## Decoder